ajinomoto124/E190uLab3/lE190uLab3.md

 #### Conclusions
 Time spend on lab: about 11.5 hours.

+Despite my controller's unorthodox design, the simplistic controls of Lugaru may have made my controller out to be slightly more convenient when compared to Andy's.
 Again, with such a small sample size (48 matches total played by 3 players) it is difficult to say how much the difference in data really speaks about the controllers themselves.
 There is also some bias introduced since Andy and I had a lot of practice playing with our own controllers when we were testing our code for printing the correct values.

 Andy's lab report can be found at: https://github.com/euclio/video-game-console-design/tree/master/lab3